-At the back of the church, we go up a little way to the Oratory of the Crucifix, used as a museum.
+Behind the church stands the Oratory of the Crucifix, now a museum.
 Francesco Nasini and Sebastiano Folli are the most represented authors.
-The cross by Luca di Tommè, a Siennese artist who created it in about 1360, is splendid.
-Outside of the Porta di Maremma the little church della Madonna completes the picture of the town’s monuments, with frescoes from the 15th century.
+Check out the lovely cross by Luca di Tommè, a Sienese artist who created it in about 1360.
+Outside of the Porta di Maremma, the little Church della Madonna completes the town’s monuments, with frescoes from the 15th century.
 Behind the church, the panoramic open space of the stronghold is worth a visit.
-But the destination to not be missed, the most famous of Roccalbegna, is the Rock, the large Tower that dominates the inhabited place, and that is reached by a steep asphalted road and then by the narrow stone steps that cling to the rock.
+But the destination not to be missed, the most famous in Roccalbegna, is the Pietra, the keep that dominates the town, reached by a steep road and then up the narrow stone steps that cling to the rock.